SuyashGaurav/GoSearch/README.md

 </div>

 ## Project Description
 - GoSearch is a web application built using React.js and Tailwind CSS that serves as a clone of the Google search engine.
-It fetches search results and image results using the Google Search API via RapidAPI and displays them on the web page.
+It fetches search results, image and video results using the Google Search API via RapidAPI and displays them on the web page.
 - It allows users to search the web and view search results, just like they would on the real Google website.

 - You can access the live demo of GoSearch [here](https://gosearch-suyash-gaurav.netlify.app/).